Code-Institute-Submissions/21-The-Card-Game/README.md

 # Project Summary

 This website aims to demonstrate my skills of Javascript, HTML & CSS as learned from the Code Institute Full Stack Software Development course.
 In order to do so I will create my version of the card game Twenty-One.
-The project will be created using a mobile first design strategy and will ensure the site is fully responsive across all devices.
+The project will be created using a mobile first design strategy.
 The project will further the developers knowledge of Javascript and it's implementation.

 # Contents
 - [21 The Card Game](#21-the-card-game)